1ceaham/dAlembertGitTutorial/README.md

 ## Getting started with git on your own code
 From here on out, I'm going to call a repository a "repo" since it's shorter.

-### `git init`
+### Initializing a repo
 As I mentioned before, a repo is simply a directory where git is tracking changes to files.
 So, let's create a new repo!

 Make sure you're in the directory you want to hold your repos (at least for this tutorial) with `pwd`.
 Then, make a new directory to hold your repo with `mkdir myTestRepo`.

-### `git add`
+Move into it with `cd myTestRepo`.

+Now, type `git init`.
+Ta-da!
+You have a git repo.
+If you `ls -a`, you'll see that there's a `.git` directory.
+That's where all of the tracking magic happens.

+Our repo is a little boring, so we should add some content.
+If you haven't used vi(m) before, follow the next series of commands very carefully.

+* `vi hello.sh` - Open a new file in vi (or vim) named `hello.sh`.
+* `i` - Enter "Insert" mode.
+* Type (or copy/paste, if your terminal supports that):
+    ```
+    #!/bin/bash
+    echo "Hello world"
+    ```
+* `Esc` - Leave "Insert" mode.
+* `:wq`, `Enter` - Issue the command "Write, then quit."

+Great!
+Now we have something in our repo.
+Make your script executable with `chmod +x hello.sh` and then run it with `./hello.sh` to make sure it works.

+At this point, git can see that the file is there, but it is not actually being tracked.
+How do we know?
+Running `git status` shows the current state of whatever repo you're in.
+As a side note, the repo that you're in is determined by climbing parent directories until a `.git` directory is found.
+Running that command at this point shows that `hello.sh` is "untracked," meaning that if we take a snapshot of our repo at this moment in time, it will not be included in our account of the repo's history.
+That said, we could, in fact, take a snapshot if we wanted to - it would just be pretty boring (and not really following convention).

+As a personal recommendation, while you're getting familiar with things, run `git status` all the time.
+Seriously.
+Before and after almost any of the commands we'll discuss here, toss out a `git status` and make sure what you see is what you expect.
+Like Dory, just keep `git status`, just keep `git status`, just keep `git status`, `git status`, `git status`.

+### Stage files to be added / updated
+How can we ask git to track our new script?
+As suggested by our status report, we can use `git add hello.sh` to add our file to the index.
+The index is the list of new or changed files that would be included in a snapshot in addition to all of the other already-tracked files that haven't changed.

+There are a couple of powerful ways to use `git add` when you have multiple files to change or add.
+You can use wildcards such as `*.txt` to select for particular filetypes in the current folder (this uses shell expansion), or you can escape the asterisk (e.g. `\*`) to let git recurse through all subdirectories as well.
+If you don't need to be selective, a simple `git add -A` will recursively make your index match the working state of your repo.

-Special note on `.gitignore`: this hidden file controls what git will not track by default.
-For example, if you have a particular subfolder that you want *git* to *ignore* (see what I did there), you can put it in your `.gitignore`.
-Similarly, it accepts wildcards such that you could exclude all `.wav` files from being tracked.
+There are also cases (some of which are mentioned above) where you don't want to add particular files, but would still like to use `git add -A` (to avoid having to come up with a specially-crafted filter for only the files you want in the index).
+For this, you can create a hidden file named `.gitignore`, which controls what git will not track by default.
+For example, if you have a particular subfolder that you want *git* to *ignore*, you can list it in your `.gitignore`.
+Similarly, it accepts wildcards such that you could exclude `*.wav` files from being tracked.
 Super useful!

-### `git commit`
+This can really clean up a messy or long `git status` report.

+### Take a snapshot
+Finally, we want to capture what our repo looks like at this moment in time.
+To do so, make sure that your index looks how you want with `git status`, then type `git commit -m "Initial commit."`.
+Congratulations!
+You've saved your first step in the history of this repo.
+The part in quotes after the `-m` is the commit message, or a short description of what changed, which you should never forget to add.

+### Make a change
+Alright, if this was real work, we'd probably have something to change in our script.
+So, let's add a little more text to our file.
+We're going to use `vi` again, so follow along closely!

+* `vi hello.sh` - Open the editor.
+* `j` - We're in command mode, so this doesn't insert a character, but instead moves the cursor down a line.
+* `llllllllllllllllll` - Move the cursor between `d` and `"`.
+If you overshoot, you can press `h` as many times as you need to go back the other way.
+* `i` - Enter insert mode.
+* `, I can use git!` - Enter some text.
+* `Esc`, `:wq`, `Enter` - Return to command mode, save, and quit, as before.

+Now check `git status`: what do you see?

 ## Working with remote repositories
 ### Adding a remote